informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

  	[ERROR] Error: Command execute problem
  	[ERROR] Error: Unknown game object: "(3,2) poTaTo"
 	```
-  We define a new exception class `ObjectParseException` to be thrown by the `parse` of the
-  `GameObjectFactory` when an attempt is made to parse a string, the object part of which has
-  syntax errors or which is not the external representation of any known game object.

 - On trying to add an object in a position that is outside the board:
 	```
 	[DEBUG] Executing: addObject (-4,24) Ground